mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 - Adding more meta-data to chunks - For example, sometimes nearby subheading will provide important context
 - Diagrams, charts and tables are notoriously difficult for AI systems to understand.
 DQ has its own challenges with these, though they are much easier to solve than the general problem faced by all RAG systems
 - Iterative calls to the LLM to narrow down source material
-- Customising parsing and chunking to the dataset, or even changing dataset format to suit the LLM
+- Customising parsing and chunking to the dataset, or, where possible, changing dataset format to suit the LLM

 Generally, these techniques are not spcific to DQ, but often provide more benefit when used with DQ.